Campus Ministry Immersion (CMI)

 OUR CORNERSTONE VALUES:

 CMI is focused on the following cornerstone values:

 Community: We acclimate students to their new community of friends and collaegues and make introductions to a variety of friendly Campus professors, other undergraduate and graduate students and a variety of helpful staff members.
 By week's end, you'll know a great variety of friendly faces in advance of the start of New Student Orientation.
 This is a great opportunity for the incoming class to meet their classmates and experience our campus community.

 Simplicity: We take value in simple living as a college.
 We place less emphasis on material goods and focus more on what are the essentials of life.
 We eat simply, live simply and are joyful for who we are and not merely what we have.
-One day's focus awakens participants to focus on simple pleasures and to gain insight on their base needs and desires.
-We introudce the Ignatian Examen, a method of prayer and reflection that marks our consolations and desolations (AKA, lights and shadows) in life and helps us focus on what truly brings us joy.

 Social Justice: Charitible giving is a fine thing, but discovering the root causes of injustice is at the heart of a Jesuit education.
 We perform acts of service on this day while exploring the needs of the communities we visit, putting people and their dignity at the forefront of the learning experience of the day.

-Students participating the ULLC program or Bio Bootcamp are not eligible because of conflicting schedules.
+Please note: Students participating the ULLC program or Bio Bootcamp are not eligible because of conflicting schedules.

 A $100 program fee will be required of participants to cover the cost of food and transportation.
 All meals, activitites, and transpoartation are included in this cost.
 The fee is due upon acceptance to the program.
 Scholarships are available.
 Pelase contact Kaitlyn Buehlmann at firstname.lastname@example.org if you need financial assistance.

 TESTIMONIALS FROM PAST PARTICIPANTS: